weyoss/redis-smq/packages/redis-smq-common/docs/README.md

 [RedisSMQ Common Library](../README.md) / Documentation

-# Documentation
+# RedisSMQ Common Library - Documentation

-The RedisSMQ Common Library consists of the following key components:
+RedisSMQ Common provides shared building blocks used across the RedisSMQ ecosystem.
+Below is an overview of the key components and utilities.

 1. **EventBus**: Implements a publish-subscribe pattern for event handling, allowing components to communicate through events without direct coupling.
 2. **RedisLock**: Provides distributed locking mechanisms using Redis as a centralized lock manager.